 Industry’s coal and gas

-The oil and coal industries themselves burn hydrocarbons for digging coal mines or oil wells all the way to sorting coal, refining petroleum, leaking methane gas, and finally distributing coal or gas.
+Among these industries, oil and coal corporations burn themselves hydrocarbons for digging coal mines or oil wells, all the way to sorting coal, refining petroleum, leaking methane gas, and finally distributing coal or gas.

 Notes about EPA’s categories referred in this blog:

--Fuels burned for hydrocarbon distribution by trucks or train is included in this category, not in the transport category.
+-Fuels burned for supplying fossil fuels by truck or train are included in this category, not in the transport category.

 -Industry’s consumption of electricity from power plants is not included in this “industry” category but in the “power plant” category.